git

 new idea / analysis: worth creating a new repo (private??)

-on laptop: work on code, git add
+on laptop: work on code, git add, git commit, git push

-, use code (but if you find a bug while running on lab machine …
+on desktop: git clone, use code (but if you find a bug while running on lab machine …

 fix and push back to repo)